Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 November 2025 13.41.50 UTC
+- WIB: Kamis, 6 November 2025 14.27.10 UTC
-- WITA: Kamis, 6 November 2025 14.41.50 UTC
+- WITA: Kamis, 6 November 2025 15.27.10 UTC
-- WIT: Kamis, 6 November 2025 15.41.50 UTC
+- WIT: Kamis, 6 November 2025 16.27.10 UTC

 Kutipan Inspiratif:
-"True friends are never apart.
-Maybe in distance, but not in heart."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: friendship
+Kategori: technology